 Snow in the western U.S.

 Climate change is rapidly altering snowpack magnitude and timing across much of the western U.S., with critical implications for water resources and ecosystems.
-Work in our lab uses data science and physically based modeling to answer questions like:
+Work in our group uses data science and physically based modeling to answer questions like:

 - How are snow drifts changing?